Hypfer/Valetudo/docs/_pages/installation/dreame.md

 ---
 # Dreame rooting and installation

-Check the [supported robots](https://valetudo.cloud/pages/general/supported-robots.html) page to find out which method applies to your model of robot.
+Please check the [supported robots](https://valetudo.cloud/pages/general/supported-robots.html) page to find out which method applies to your model of robot.

+Also note that all rooting guides assume a factory-new robot that has never been connected to the vendor cloud.<br/>
+If you've used any vendor apps before, make sure to do a full factory-reset before starting with the rooting procedure.

 <div class="section-box" markdown="1">